igorir3/DayZRadioAddonCreator/README.md

 ### Startup
 Immediately after launching, you will see a console and a notification asking for administrator rights.
 Don't be frightened, the console will minimize after a while and a full window with the interface will appear.

-Please note that although administrator rights are not required, the program may become unstable due to Windows blocking some directories''.
+`Please note that although administrator rights are not required, the program may become unstable due to Windows blocking some directories`

 ### **Further description of windows and buttons:**